workpeter/Selenium-Cucumber-framework/README.md

 Using this framework has many advantages, which are listed below in the feature list.
 However, the main benefit is to provide a stable and fast test solution.

 This framework comes with example tests for the www.argos.co.uk website.
-The tests are organised using 'page object modelling' style, which is recommended because it promotes code modularisation making it reusable and easier to manage.
+The tests are written using 'page object modelling' style, which is recommended because it promotes code modularisation allowing for reusable code and easier to maintain scripts.

 ## Features